What is permanent Makeup?

 What steps are involved in permanent makeup procedures?

 The permanent makeup process begins with a detailed consultation where we review inspiration photos and discuss your desired results.
 You will complete medical history and consent forms, and we will go over all pre-care and post-care instructions to ensure the best outcome.
+A topical numbing cream is applied for 20–30 minutes to maximize comfort during the procedure.
+Your permanent makeup artist will map and outline the brows, eyeliner, or lips to check symmetry and design accuracy.
+During the permanent makeup application, the pigment is layered in multiple passes to achieve even, long-lasting color.
+For safety and precision, it’s important to remain as still and quiet as possible throughout the procedure.

 After your appointment, follow the recommended aftercare instructions carefully for optimal healing and retention.
 A follow-up touch-up session is typically scheduled 6-12 weeks later to refine the shape, color, and details as needed.